arp242/blackmail/README.markdown

    website or "welcome to our service" email.

 And that's it.
-Signing your *own* stuff, encryption, and key distribution from random strangers from the internet is hard, but this isn't.
+Signing your *own* stuff, encryption, and key distribution from random strangers from the internet is hard, but this kind of trust-on-first-use model isn't too hard.

 I suspect a lot of the opposition against *any* form of PGP comes from people traumatised from the `gpg` CLI or other really hard PGP interfaces like